deanwampler/programming-scala-book-code-examples/README.md

 check-mains.sh
 ```

 Both have `--help` options to see what options they accept.
 Both do their best to check that the output is expected, but a complication is the fact that many of the Scala scripts and "mains" have deliberate errors for illustrative purposes.
-The `check-*.sh` scripts attempt to compensate for this, for example by knowing which scripts should fail and allowing them to fail "successfully", but to be _absolutely certain_ they are running correctly, it is really necessary to visually inspect the saved output from the runs (as described in console output of the `check-*.sh`) to see if the behavior _looks_ correct.
+The `check-*.sh` scripts attempt to compensate for this, for example by knowing which scripts should fail and allowing them to fail "successfully", but to be _absolutely certain_ all the examples are running correctly, it is really necessary to visually inspect the saved output from the runs (as described in console output of the `check-*.sh`) to see if the results _look_ correct.

 ## Feedback

 I welcome feedback on the Book and these examples.
 Please post comments, corrections, etc. to one of the following places:

-* This GitHub repo's [Discussion forum](https://github.com/deanwampler/programming-scala-book-code-examples/discussions), or [Issues](https://github.com/deanwampler/programming-scala-book-code-examples/issues).
+* This GitHub repo's [discussion forum](https://github.com/deanwampler/programming-scala-book-code-examples/discussions) or [post an issue](https://github.com/deanwampler/programming-scala-book-code-examples/issues).
 * The [O'Reilly book page](https://oreil.ly/programming-scala-3) and the [errata page](https://www.oreilly.com/catalog/errata.csp?isbn=9781492077893).
 * Dean Wampler's [Bluesky](https://bsky.app/profile/deanwampler.bsky.social), [Mastodon](https://discuss.systems/@deanwampler), or [LinkedIn](https://www.linkedin.com/in/deanwampler/) accounts.